 The Founder, TWK

 David Cheromei is the founder of Train with Kenyans.
-Cheromei, is the current Head Track and Field and Cross Country at Emory and Henry College in Emory, Virginia( click here for for his bios).
+Cheromei, former Head Track and Field and Cross Country at Emory and Henry College in Emory, Virginia( click here for for his bios).
 Cheromei is the former coach who primarily coaches the men's distance runners, at Liberty University.
 He oversaw the development of a youthful squad in 2014-15.
 Titus Koech placed fourth at the Big South Cross Country Championships and 28th at the NCAA Division I Southeast Regional Championships as a freshman.